 Consequences of Ignoring a Wage Garnishment Order

-Ignoring a Missouri wage garnishment can have severe personal and financial effects.
-Once the court enters a default judgment, collection efforts extend beyond your paycheck, potentially affecting your property, credit, and employment.
+Ignoring a Missouri wage garnishment order can have severe personal and financial effects.
+Once an administrative judgment is entered, collection process efforts extend beyond your paycheck, potentially affecting your property, credit, and employment.

 Immediate Consequences

-• Employer involvement: Your employer must legally withhold a portion of your wages and forward it directly to the Missouri Department.
+- Employer involvement: Your employer must legally withhold a portion of your wages and forward it directly to the Missouri Department.
+The department is authorized to garnish up to 100 percent of disposable wages, making prompt action critical.

-• Account seizure: The department may freeze or seize funds from bank accounts until your tax debt, interest, and penalties are fully paid.
+- Account seizure: The Department may intercept funds from bank accounts until your tax debt, interest, and penalties are fully paid.

 Long-Term Effects